-The Port Settings screen displays the settings for the ports on each switch in the system.
 The information on the Port Settings screen is read-only.
-Click Detail to the right of a port's information to edit that port's settings using the Port Configuration screen.
+To edit this information, click Details to the right of a port's information to edit that port's settings using the Port Configuration screen.
 For detailed information on the Port Configuration screen, refer to the "Port Configuration" section.